Azimuthal Dust Polarization from Aerodynamically Aligned Grains as Evidence for the Streaming Instability in Protoplanetary Disks: Discussion

-It is also not at all surprising that the velocity field is more complicated than the NSH equilibrium.
-Afterall, \cite{Youdin2005ApJ...620..459Y} found that the system described by the NSH equilibrium is unstable to the growth of perturbations, which is precisely SI.
-This work demonstrates that polarization observations suggest a departure from the equilibrium solution to allow SI, so that $\St \ll 1$ grains can become aligned in the azimuthal direction.
+With $\St \ll 1$ and $\chi \sim 0^{\circ}$ (Fig.~\ref{fig:NSH_solution}e) even for high $\epsilon$, dust feedback alone is insufficient to produce the azimuthal $\vect{A}$-field while confined to the axisymmetric and steady-state assumption. \cite{Youdin2005ApJ...620..459Y} found that the system described by the NSH equilibrium is unstable to the growth of perturbations, which is precisely SI.
+This work demonstrates that the azimuthal polarization pattern of $\St \ll 1$ grains requires a departure from the equilibrium solution and specifically SI in the high $\epsilon$ region.

-Direct comparisons to observations utilizing SI in global 3D simulations or at least spatial scales comparable to observations is imperative.
-Afterall, the high angular resolution observations with the Atacama Large Millimeter/submillimeter Array (ALMA) can resolve the dust rings, but not much more, especially given the high cost for detecting polarization compared to total intensity alone \citep{Andrews2018ApJ...869L..41A, Stephens2023Natur.623..705S}.
+Direct comparisons to observations utilizing SI in global 3D simulations or at least spatial scales comparable to observations are imperative.
+After all, the high angular resolution observations with the Atacama Large Millimeter/submillimeter Array (ALMA) can resolve the dust rings, but not much more, especially given the high cost of detecting polarization compared to total intensity alone \citep{Andrews2018ApJ...869L..41A, Stephens2023Natur.623..705S}.
 Since dust rings are likely due to pressure bumps, simulations require considering a more global aspect incorporating changes in the pressure gradient \citep{Carrera2021AJ....161...96C}.
 While this work has demonstrated azimuthal $\vect{A}$ with a constant pressure gradient, it is unclear how $\vect{A}$ behaves with pressure bumps.